Richard Niles: Career

 Niles arranged two albums for the British singer Paul Carrack; Rain Or Shine (2013) and Soul Shadows (2015).

 In 2015, Niles became a member/arranger of The Wrecking Crew All Stars led by Don Peake, performing twice at Catalina's Jazz Club in Hollywood.

 Niles has also worked for the advertising industry, composing and producing music for TV commercials including McDonald's, Max Factor, Toshiba, Wall's, Nescafé and EuroDisney.

 Niles has written books on music.
 The Pat Metheny Interviews (Pub.
 Hal Leonard 2009), Polymetrics with Gary O'Toole (Pub.
 Jazzsense 2011), The Invisible Artist (pub.
 Amazon Create Space 2014) and From Dreaming To Gigging - Jazz Guitar in 6 Months (Pub.
 Amazon Create Space 2015).

 As a journalist, Niles has been a regular contributor to Making Music since 1994.
 His radio career began presenting Jazz Notes and Adventures in Jazz on BBC Radio 3 in 1996.
 Since 1998 he wrote and presented his own BBC Radio 2 program New Jazz Standards, which The Guardian says has "changed the tenor of jazz broadcasting."
-Niles has since written and presented many BBC Radio 2 documentaries including "The Arrangers" and "Bright Size Life - Pat Metheny".
+Niles has since written and presented several BBC Radio 2 documentaries including "The Arrangers" and "Bright Size Life – Pat Metheny".

 Niles has taught and given masterclasses in the UK at Brunel University, Leeds College of Music, The Royal Northern College of Music, The Academy of Contemporary Music, The Institute of Contemporary Music and The Tech Schools of Music.
 In the US he has taught at USC, UCLA, CalState (Northridge), Berklee College Of Music, and the Orange County School of Arts.